UK Government Releases Papers on Former Prince Andrew's Trade Envoy Appointment

 - Documents indicate Queen Elizabeth II was eager for Andrew to take on the trade envoy role.

-- Andrew preferred visits to 'sophisticated countries' and favored ballet over theatre, according to his aide.
+- Andrew reportedly preferred visits to 'sophisticated countries' and favored ballet over theatre, according to his aide.

-- A government minister said there was no evidence of formal security vetting or due diligence before Andrew's appointment.
+- A government minister stated there is 'no evidence' that formal security vetting was conducted before Andrew's appointment.

 What Happened

-The UK government is releasing documents concerning the appointment of Andrew Mountbatten-Windsor as trade envoy.
-The papers reveal details about the selection process, his preferences, and the involvement of Queen Elizabeth II.
+The UK government is releasing documents regarding the appointment of Andrew Mountbatten-Windsor as trade envoy.
+The papers reveal details about the selection process and preferences expressed by Andrew and others involved.

 Why It Matters